Bad Idea Right?: Music video

-Petra Collins, who had directed the music videos for "Good 4 U" (2021), "Brutal" (2021), and "Vampire", also directed the 1990s B movie horror-comedy-influenced one for "Bad Idea Right?".
-While teasing its release date in a TikTok video, Rodrigo revealed that it will feature appearances by her Bizaardvark co-star Madison Hu, the actress Iris Apatow, and the singer-songwriter Tate McRae, whom she described as "my favorite girlz".
-She sent a flyer to her fans through her newsletter, inviting them to an event directed by Collins to be held at a fictional address.
+Petra Collins, who had directed the music videos for "Good 4 U" (2021), "Brutal" (2021), and "Vampire", also directed the one for "Bad Idea Right?", which was influenced by 1990s B movie and horror-comedy aesthetics.
+While teasing its release date in a TikTok video, Rodrigo revealed that it would feature appearances by her Bizaardvark co-star Madison Hu, the actress Iris Apatow, and the singer-songwriter Tate McRae, whom she described as "my favorite girlz".
+She sent a flyer to her fans through her newsletter, inviting them to an event directed by Collins to be held at a made-up address for the promotion.
 The video was released alongside the song on August 11.

 The video begins with a house party, where Rodrigo, Hu, Apatow, and McRae meet in a bathroom.
 Ignoring several attendees who warn her that it is a bad idea to see her ex-boyfriend, Rodrigo crowd-surfs and then leaves to go to his house.
-She rides in the back of a pickup truck while it rains and boards a bus where someone throws a slushy filled with plastic instead of ice at her.
+She rides in the back of a pickup truck while it rains and boards a bus where someone throws a slushy at her.
 Rodrigo reaches the ex's house and gets into bed with him as it catches on fire.
-Some props featured in the video bear easter eggs related to the tracklist and lyrics of Guts.
+Some props featured in the video contain easter eggs related to the tracklist and lyrics of Guts.

 Reviewers compared the video to different television shows and films.
 Fans and critics believed it directly referenced the teen drama shows Euphoria and Glee.
 The A.V.
 Clubs Emma Keates likened the party scene to the 1995 film Clueless and the final scene with the burning bed to the 2018 film Hereditary and the television series The Boys.
 Keates and Varietys Thania Garcia and Ellise Shafer believed the video recalled the 1990s, and Elles Alyssa Bailey described it as "an especially fun time" that suited the song.
 It was nominated for Best Art Direction at the 2024 MTV Video Music Awards.